d2l-ai/d2l-en/chapter_introduction/index.md

 Second, datasets were relatively small.
 In fact, Fisher's Iris dataset from 1932 was a popular tool for testing the efficacy of algorithms.
-MNIST with its 60000 handwritten digits was considered huge.
+The MNIST dataset with its 60000 handwritten digits was considered huge.

 Given the scarcity of data and computation, strong statistical tools such as kernel methods,